salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/30-k-get-pod-and-ksvc.png" alt="Cluster Details" width="700px">

-Notice that now the **Zeebe Cloud Events Router** is running along side the application services, and it is configured to use the Kubernetes Secret that was previously created to connect to **Camunda Cloud**.
+Notice that now the **Zeebe CloudEvents Router** is running along side the application services, and it is configured to use the Kubernetes Secret that was previously created to connect to **Camunda Cloud**.

-But here is still one missing piece to route the **Cloud Events** generated by your application services to the **Zeebe Cloud Events Router** and those are the Knative Triggers (Subscriptions to route the events from the broker to wherever you want).
+But here is still one missing piece to route the **CloudEvents** generated by your application services to the **Zeebe CloudEvents Router** and those are the Knative Triggers (Subscriptions to route the events from the broker to wherever you want).

 These Knative Triggers are defined in YAML and can be packaged inside the Application V2 Helm Chart, which means that they are installed as part of the application.